SreyaBondili/Order-Aggregation-and-Summary-Report-System/README.md

-📦 Order Aggregator System
+📦 Order Processing and Sales Aggregation System

-A simple Order Aggregator System developed using Python.

 This project reads order data from a text file and generates a
 product-wise summary report.
 It also handles invalid data